Flight of Black Angel: Cast

+Comic book writer and publisher Dennis Mallonee has an uncredited role as the pharmacist who alerts police to the hostage situation.
+John D. Brancato, who wrote the screenplay with Michael Ferris under their usual pseudonym, Henry Dominic, has a cameo as a clerk.

 Release

 The film was released on video in Japan on January 25, 1991, before being broadcast on Showtime on February 23, 1991.
 The DVD was first released in Finland on September 9, 2003.
 It was released under the title Flight of the Black Angel in some regions.